 I believe counselling should be an holistic process.
 Your thought processes are only one part of you.
 You have unique experiences, emotions, responses, stresses, etc, and all of these impact on your mind, body, feelings and beliefs, as well as your thoughts.
 Although we'll mostly talk together, sometimes other approaches can be useful.
 These might include breathing, relaxation, using objects or drawing/scribbling.
 These alternative approaches can offer greater insight or connection and can also be used to develop coping strategies during more challenging times.

-Through our working relationship I aim to help you feel heard, validated and safe.
+Through our working relationship I aim to help you feel heard, validated and feeling more emotionally safe.
 We'll look at areas of your life that are causing you difficulty and sometimes we might link to things that you had previously thought were completely unconnected.
 The past shapes the present so sometimes it's useful to look back to learn and understand, but also we need to look at what's going on now, in the present, so that change becomes possible.
 When you feel ready you can experiment with new responses, new feelings, new perspectives, new skills which gradually lead to therapeutic change.

 I have experience working with women and men with a diverse range of issues, so whatever you're struggling with do feel free to get in touch.

 There's more about me and how I work on my website.

 I work from home near Totton, Hampshire.
 It's easy to find whether you're coming from New Forest, Romsey, Southampton or Winchester as it's just off a main road, and there's ample parking.

 DipHE Counselling (Level 5) with Distinction, Winchester University, 2010

 Hypnotherapy for Childbirth 2012 (Course accredited by Royal College of Midwives)